The Thumb (Omineca): Geology

 The Thumb is the largest in a cluster of roughly seven volcanic plugs.
 They are surrounded by the remains of eroded cinder cones, lava flows and dikes.
-Even though the plugs have not been dated, the existence of loose scoria and related intravalley lava flows to the current topography indicates they formed in the last 2.5 million years of the Quaternary period.
+Although the plugs have not been radiometrically dated, the existence of loose scoria and related intravalley lava flows to the current topography indicates they formed in the last 2.5 million years of the Quaternary period.

 The vertical structure of The Thumb develops a prominent monument rising approximately 189 m above smoothly rising landscape along the ridge of the Connelly Range.
 The Thumb is largely made of columnar basalt bounded by pockets of breccia comprising clasts of the basal sandstone that formed during the Paleocene period.

 The Thumb consists of alkali olivine basalt along with other Quaternary volcanic plugs in the Omineca Mountains.
 The basalt comprises phenocrysts of clinopyroxene and labradorite.
 Volcanic plugs in the Omineca Mountains, such as The Thumb, are located at the outermost boundary of all major volcanic belts in British Columbia, and their origins are not well-defined.